West Space Commission

 HOSSEI

-HOSSEI: THUNDERBLOOM is a three-channel installation presenting an album of songs that centre his mother, Nahid.
-The songs recalibrate the relationship between mother and son, from one that privileges a hierarchy of responsibility, to one of collaborative exploration, curiosity, imagination and discovery.
+HOSSEI presents an album of songs that centre his mother, Nahid.
+Realised across a three-channel series of music videos, the songs recalibrate the relationship between mother and son, from one that privileges a hierarchy of responsibility, to one of collaborative exploration, curiosity, imagination and discovery.

 “With West Space, it’s never just a show — it’s a relationship.
 One that continues to grow, hold, and champion practice for the long run.